 what am I capable of – with a precondition settled in the vain premise that I know who I am, at least for a second… This brassy knowledge of who I am is as well a precondition for performing in nature, but before this text becomes to suspicious and pretentious, I leave this who am I precondition open, like a driving license, it is good for the job if you have it, but you can survive here without it.
 Ps.
 I don’t own a driving license.
 Yet!

 When it comes to the body, yes, the heightened awareness considers bodily readiness, which means, the more you practice your body-mind practice you will be more agile and more ready, like in sports, your body-mind connections will be more developed, your synapses more visited and your joints more oily.
 You will be more alert; you will catch the rabbit even elegant sometimes.
 Still, training the body doesn’t mean anything if the actor is not capable grasping the multitude and to perform within.
 Then this is just theatre sports.

 I mentioned earlier in the text how human comprehension is not only or even primarily based on language.
 Human comprehension comes out of having energy, understanding energy dynamics, and manipulating the energy the same way we use the words to shape an utterance.
-Our energy centres that are communication centres, and that are perception centres take part in that process.
-Those energy centres are our own little power plants which represent our comprehension systems.
+Our energy centers that are communication centers, and that are perception centers take part in that process.
+Those energy centers are our own little power plants which represent our comprehension systems.
 They work, produce, shape, and transform energy into qualities needed for us.
 There is so much talk (read discourses) about societal norms that create belief systems which manipulate our comprehension.
 The whole contemporary theories in arts are about discourses, and everything, again stays in and whirls around the language.
 Boom boom boom, the language doom!